 If you are in care, a care leaver or in receipt of one of the following in your own right: Income Support, Universal Credit, Employment Support Allowance (with Disability Living Allowance or Personal Independence Payments) you will be eligible for a guaranteed payment of £1,200* over the academic year from the vulnerable bursary.

 *If your course is less than 36 weeks you will receive a portion of £1,200.

-Fund Age Advanced Learning Loan Discretionary bursary 19 or above at 31 August before the academic year in question and studying Level 3 or Level 4 Adult Discretionary bursary 19 or above at 31 August before the academic year in question Young Person Discretionary bursary Under 19 at 31 August before the academic year in question Vulnerable Young Person Vulnerable bursary Under 19 at 31 August before the academic year in question
+Fund Age Advanced Learner Loan Discretionary bursary 19 or above at 31 August before the academic year in question and studying Level 3 or Level 4; bursary is only payable after the loan is approved Adult Discretionary bursary 19 or above at 31 August before the academic year in question Young Person Discretionary bursary Under 19 at 31 August before the academic year in question Vulnerable Young Person Vulnerable bursary Under 19 at 31 August before the academic year in question

 Bursary funds are extremely limited and as such an award is not guaranteed, even where a learner meets the criteria.
 Learners are advised to complete an application form in the first few weeks of starting their course.
 To make this process as fair as possible bursary forms will not be available until the first teaching week of the academic year.
 The first bursary payment is awarded after the October half term.

 Student bursaries for low-income Lambeth residents are available from the Walcot Foundation.
 Click here for eligibility criteria and further information.